codahale/lockstitch/design.md

 * `Init`, which initializes a protocol with a domain separation string.
 * `Ratchet`, which ratchets the protocol transcript and optionally keys an AEGIS-128L instance.
-* `Derive`, which produces a bitstring of arbitrary length that is cryptographically dependent on all previous inputs.
+* `Derive`, which produces a bitstring of arbitrary length that is cryptographically dependent on the protocol's transcript.
-* `Encrypt`/`Decrypt`, which encrypt and decrypt a message, making the protocol cryptographically dependent on the message.
+* `Encrypt`/`Decrypt`, which encrypt and decrypt a message, making the protocol transcript cryptographically dependent on the message.
-* `Seal`/`Open`, which seal and open a message, making the protocol cryptographically dependent on the message.
+* `Seal`/`Open`, which encrypt and decrypt a message, using an authenticator tag to ensure the ciphertext has not been modified.

 Labels are used for all Lockstitch operations (except `Init` and `Ratchet`) to provide domain separation of inputs and outputs.
+This ensures that semantically distinct values with identical encodings (e.g. public keys or ECDH shared secrets) result in distinctly encoded operations so long as the labels are distinct.
+Labels should be human-readable values which communicate the source of the input or the intended use of the output. `server-p256-public-key` is a good label; `step-3a` is a bad label.

 ### `Mix`